 And you can even generate your own Belcher Button for free.
 So use it and amp up your conversions!

-If your goal is to sell/give away free products, then you shouldn’t need to work as hard as when your goal is to sell something.
+If your goal is to sell/give away free products, then you shouldn’t need to work as hard to give something away for free as when your goal is to actually sell something.

 For example, if you’re giving away a free report or book in order to get people to sign up on your email list, then you need: